 What’s more, B2C means you’re competing directly with Amazon and other large retailers and dot coms, and that demands delivering on immediate shipping, price competition, simple returns, and an elevated product experience.

-First decision is how you’ll handle your e-commerce plan, as your approach to your website will impact all areas of your marketing efforts.
+The first decision you need to make is how you’ll handle your e-commerce plan, as your approach to your website will impact all areas of your marketing efforts.
 (We’ve outlined key considerations to determine your best website strategy here.)

 Next, with the right e-commerce foundation in place, you’ll need to build your B2C brand through sheer tenacity, differentiation, and a smart, multi-channel digital strategy.